aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MD to ODT via Java" h2="On Premise Java API to Render MD to ODT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert MD to ODT by using two simple steps.
-First you need to render MD file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to ODT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting a Markdown (MD) file to OpenDocument Text (ODT) format can be easily done in two simple steps.
+The first step is to render the MD file to a DOC format using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF Processing API that is part of the Aspose.Total for Java package.
+This package contains a range of APIs that can be used to create, edit, and convert a variety of document formats.

+Once the MD file has been rendered to a DOC format, the second step is to use Aspose.Words for Java to convert the DOC file to an ODT format.
+Aspose.Words for Java is a powerful Document Processing API that is also part of the Aspose.Total for Java package.
+This API can be used to create, edit, and convert a variety of document formats, including DOC and ODT.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can easily convert an MD file to an ODT file in just two simple steps.
+Both APIs are part of the Aspose.Total for Java package, which provides a range of APIs for creating, editing, and converting a variety of document formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}